learn-co-students/js-hoisting-readme-v-000/README.md

   var word = "cake";
 }
 ```

+Before reading on, what do you think the above will print?
+What did we say happens to variables in the previous section?

+Ready?

+Are you sure?

-This JavaScript would print out `undefined`.
+It would print out `undefined`.
 That's because variable hoisting just raises the **variable declaration**.
 JavaScript reads the above code like this:

 ```js
 function myFunction(){